grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 ### Heading don'ts

-- Avoid stacked headings, which is following one heading with another heading without any content in between the two headings
+- Avoid stacked headings, which is following one heading with another heading without any content between the two headings.
 - Avoid skipping heading levels.
 For example, an h1 should be followed by an h2 rather than an h3.
 - Avoid having just one lower-level heading.
-For example, h1, h2, h2, h3, h3, h2, h2 is a good order.
-Do not go h1, h2, h3, h2, h3, h2.
+For example, h1, h2, h2, h3, h3, h2, h2 is a valid order.
+Do not use h1, h2, h3, h2, h3, h2.
 - Avoid using hyphens in headings.
 - Do not include parenthetical words like (Important!) in headings.

-### Step-by-step headings

-In most cases, headings do not contain step numbers.

-However, sometimes we need to use headings as numbered steps.
-This is mostly in cases where each step is complex or a series of other procedures.
-For example, in [Getting started with Grafana and Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).

-If that is the case, then use the following format for headings:

-#### Step 1.
-Install the software

-#### Step 2.
-Run the software

 ## Bold and emphasis